 The busy Madame Walker Theatre Center is at the site of the cosmetics and hair-care empire founded by Madame CJ Walker, daughter of Louisiana slaves who relocated in 1910 to Indianapolis.
 Take a tour of the facility to see the stage where megastars like Nat King Cole, Duke Ellington, Ella Fitzgerald, and Gladys Knight performed, and learn more about one of the country’s first female entrepreneurs and an active philanthropist for African-American causes.

-The most immersive program is “Follow the North Star,” in which participants play runaway slaves on the Underground Railroad.
+Indiana’s most immersive program is likley “Follow the North Star,” in which participants play runaway slaves on the Underground Railroad.
 It’s held only in April and November at the Conner Prairie Interactive History Park, a hands-on living history museum about 10 miles north of Indy.
 Costumed re-enactors teach you how to evade greedy slave hunters and find sympathetic locals in what is, by all accounts, an intensely affecting living history experience.

 Kansas City, Missouri Honors Past & Present African American Heritage